mnmnotmail/website/biz-b2b.md

 and their employees can gain unauthorized access to stored messages.

-Because existing messaging platforms allow anyone on the Internet to contact you, global organized crime groups constantly exploit them to attack businesses by posing as a customer or trusted service provider
+Because existing messaging platforms allow anyone on the Internet to contact you, global organized crime groups exploit them to attack businesses by posing as a customer or trusted service provider (aka phishing and social engineering).
-(aka phishing and social engineering).
+Certain kinds of cryptocurrency have made cyberattacks incredibly lucrative.
 Businesses' losses to cybercrime (in cash and confidential data) are soaring; loss estimates were ~$1 trillion in 2020 alone.

 Although email is the predominant medium for critical B2B comms, its content model and user experience have been stagnant for a long time,